Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-\subsubsection{Mutual Information Feature Selection~\citep{battiti1994using}}
+\subsubsection{Mutual Information Feature Selection}

-A limitation of MIM feature selection criterion is that it assumes that features are independent of each other.
-However, in reality, good features should not only be strongly correlated with class labels but also should not be highly correlated with each other.
-In other words, the correlation between features should also be minimized.
-Mutual Information Feature Selection (MIFS) criterion considers both feature relevance and feature redundancy in the feature selection phase, the feature score for a new unselected feature $X_{k}$ can be formulated as follows:
+A limitation of MIM criterion is that it assumes that features are independent of each other.
+In reality, good features should not only be strongly correlated with class labels but also should not be highly correlated with each other.
+In other words, the correlation between features should be minimized.
+Mutual Information Feature Selection (MIFS)~\cite{battiti1994using} considers both the feature relevance and feature redundancy in the feature selection phase, the feature score for a new unselected feature $X_{k}$ can be formulated as follows:

-In MIFS, feature relevance of the new feature is evaluated by the first term $I(X_{k};Y)$, while the second term tries to penalize the feature that has a high mutual information with the currently selected features such that feature redundancy is minimized.
-In the original paper, the parameter $\beta$ is empirically set to be one.
+In MIFS, the feature relevance is evaluated by $I(X_{k};Y)$, while the second term penalizes features that have a high mutual information with the currently selected features such that feature redundancy is minimized.

-MIFS can also be reduced to be a special case of the linear combination of Shannon information terms:
+MIFS can also be reduced to be a special case of the linear combination of Shannon information terms in Eq.~(\ref{eq:CMI}) where $\beta$ is between zero and one, and $\lambda$ is zero.